-Drawing a blank on the best nutrition questions to ask an expert?
+Meeting with a nutrition expert?
 Gaby Vaca-Flores, RDN, CLE, outlines seven smart questions to ask a dietitian.

-Whether it’s virtually or in-person, most people can benefit from chatting with a dietitian.
-At HUM, we provide free access to a personal dietitian to consult with after completing our quick nutrition assessment quiz.
-But how exactly can you work with a dietitian?
+Whether it’s virtually or in-person, everyone can benefit from meeting with a dietitian.
+At HUM, we provide free access to a personal dietitian to consult with after completing our nutrition assessment quiz.
+But what does working with a dietitian entail exactly?

 How Can A Dietitian Help Me?